-The purpose of the Risk Assessment (RA) is to identify the remediation (safeguarding) required to reduce the risk within tolerable levels and comply with all applicable safety regulations.
+The purpose of the Machine Risk Assessment (RA) is to identify the remediation (safeguarding) required to reduce the risk within tolerable levels and comply with all applicable safety regulations.
 In a RA, a multi-disciplined team identifies tasks and risks of the machine.
 The risk is scored (with and without safeguarding) and a safeguarding plan is developed.
 This RA document is then accepted by the team and forms the basis of the remediation (safeguarding) plan.

-RA Services typically include the following:
+Machine Risk Assessment (RA) Services typically include the following:

 Often, companies just need help to know what to do and how to provide proper machine guarding.
 It is often overwhelming to consider the obligations, requirements, and options that are present.
 MSS on-site safety audits assess the existing machine safety, make recommendations, and provide guidance on risk reduction methods (guards, interlocks, signs, training, etc.).

 Ideally, a hazard is either eliminated or designed out of a machine.
 If a hazard cannot be designed out, it may be mitigated by guarding or other means (use a Risk Assessment method similar to our Risk Assessment spreadsheet).
 Then, when all else has failed, use the appropriate PPE to prevent injury that cannot be designed out or otherwise eliminated.

 Many users create a ongoing problem when they simply use PPE without eliminating the hazard by conducting a Risk Assessment.
 It is natural to try and do it this way– we all tend to do it.
 Who doesn’t want to try the “easy way out”?
 But it can be costly.
 How many times have you heard the expression “There’s always time and money to fix the problem after the big injury”?